- Telephone 0141 353 0678

 - High point: Exciting and authentic eating experience

 - Delivery: Delivery free for orders over £15

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's high chairs

-- Music on stereo: Mix of English and Chinese popular music
+- Music on stereo: radio

 - Capacity: 40

 - Number of wines sold by the glass: 2